DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 “More like embedding AI inside the shaping function itself,” Milo said.
 “They wanted precision, speed, adaptive feedback - stuff humans can’t do fast enough.”

 He looked at Jason, face hard.
 “But they shut it all down.
 Said it was too dangerous.
 That it started *modulating back* - not just shaping spells, but shaping the user ..."
-Milo utterd and in an awed but chilled tone "... and itself.”
+Milo uttered and in an awed but chilled tone "... and itself.”

 Jason felt a chill crawl down the back of his neck.